dayanacavalcante/Covid-19-RJ-Brazil-ARIMA/README.md

 ![](/Charts/Plot_Predict.png)

 The data used were up to 2021-03-23.
-Below is the chart with the Moving Average of the cases until the day 2021-04-11 indicating a decrease in the Moving Average.
-In contrast to the Plot Predict chart.
+Below is the chart with the Moving Average of the cases until the day 2021-04-11 indicating a decrease in the Moving Average, in contrast to the Plot Predict chart.

 ![](/Charts/MovingAverageNewCases.png)

+But it is worth mentioning that there is a long delay in processing and disclosing cases in Rio de Janeiro.
 #### _Data used in the study_

 The data were taken from the site: https://www.data.rio/datasets/f314453b3a55434ea8c8e8caaa2d8db5